Bryony Frost: Background

-Career
+Career as a jockey

+Early career

 After competing in point-to-points, Frost had her first ride under rules, as an amateur, in February 2013.
 Two years later she had her first win under rules, riding Current Event, trained by Rose Loxton, at Musselburgh.
 In 2016 she started to ride for trainer Paul Nicholls.
 Still riding as an amateur jockey, Frost won the Foxhunter Chase at the 2017 Cheltenham Festival, riding Pacha Du Polder, trained by Nicholls.
 She turned professional in July 2017 and later that month secured her first win as a conditional jockey on the Nicholls-trained Black Corton at Worcester.

+2017/18 season
-The novice chaser provided Frost with a further six victories.
-These included her first Grade 1 race, when the pair won the Kauto Star Novices’ Chase at Kempton on Boxing Day 2017 and Frost became only the second British female jockey to win a top-class race over obstacles.

-In December 2017, Frost had her first ride on the Nicholls-trained Frodon, coming second in the listed Ascot Silver Cup.
-It was the start of a successful partnership, with the pair winning the Grade 3 Crest Nicholson Handicap Chase at Cheltenham in January 2018.
+In November 2017, Frost rode the Nicholls-trained Present Man to win the Badger Beer Handicap Chase at Wincanton.
+She secured her first Grade 1 win on Boxing Day 2017, when Black Corton won the Kauto Star Novices’ Chase at Kempton on Boxing Day, becoming only the second British female jockey to win a Grade 1 race over obstacles.
+The following month she rode the Nicholls-trained Frodon to victory in the Grade 3 Crest Nicholson Handicap Chase at Cheltenham in January 2018.
+It was her second ride on Frodon and would prove the first of eleven victories for the popular partnership.
 Frost had her first Grand National ride in April 2018, coming fifth on the 25/1 chance Milansbar, trained by Neil King.

+2018/19 season

-In November 2018, Frost rode the Nicholls-trained Present Man to win the Badger Beers Silver Trophy at Wincanton, repeating their victory of the previous year Later that month she rode out her claim, becoming only the fifth British based female jockey to achieve 75 wins over jumps.
-The 2018/19 season saw Frost resume her successful partnership with Frodon, with victories in the Grade 2 Old Roan Chase at Aintree, the Grade 3 Caspian Caviar Gold Cup and the Grade 2 Cotswold Chase, both at Cheltenham.
-In March 2019 the pair won the Ryanair Chase and Frost became the first woman to win a Grade 1 race at the Cheltenham Festival.
-The following day Rachael Blackmore won the Albert Bartlett Novices' Hurdle.
+Frost and Present Man achieved a second victory in the Badger Beer Handicap Chase in November 2018.
+Later that month she rode out her claim, becoming only the fifth British based female jockey to achieve 75 wins over jumps.
+Frodon brought her victories in the Grade 2 Old Roan Chase at Aintree, the Grade 3 Caspian Caviar Gold Cup and the Grade 2 Cotswold Chase, both at Cheltenham.
+In March 2019 she became the first woman to win a Grade 1 race at the Cheltenham Festival when Frodon carried her to victory in the Ryanair Chase.
 She finished the season on 49 winners and in April 2019 was awarded the British conditional jockeys title.

-In 2019, Frost was one of eight nominees in the BT Sport's Action Woman Of The Year Awards and one of six nominees in the Sunday Times Sportswoman of The Year Awards.